ivan-guerra/programmador.com/content/posts/keyboard-hell.md

 ## SDL to the Rescue

-You might recall the Simple DirectMedia Layer (SDL)[^2] library from a previous article[^1].
-SDL in conjunction with the SDL_mixer[^3] library provides one with the ability to play WAV, MP3, FLAC, and ton of other audio formats.
+You might recall the [Simple DirectMedia Layer (SDL)][2] library from a [previous article][1].
+SDL in conjunction with the [SDL_mixer][3] library provides one with the ability to play WAV, MP3, FLAC, and ton of other audio formats.
 More importantly, the SDL/SDL_mixer libraries are portable.
 You could write a audio player utility that uses these libraries and it will work without modification on Windows and Linux.

 To keep things simple, kbhell will support only the WAVE/WAV audio file format.
 The WAV format is arguably the most commonly used, lossless uncompressed audio